JA1TYE/tt06-TYE-tiny-cpu/docs/instruction_set_summary.md

 Status register is updated when R-Type instructions are executed.

 Flags in status register cannot use as an operand of instruction.
-SCF (Set Condition Flag) instruction copies status of these flag to condition bit.
+SCF (Set Condition bit from Flag) instruction copies status of these flag to condition bit.
 Please see description of SCF instruction for details.

 ## Instruction set